aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/introduction/_index.md

 ![todo:image_alt_text](introduction_1.png)
 #### **Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-GetLibraryVersion-GetLibraryVersion.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Introduction-GetLibraryVersion-GetLibraryVersion.java" >}}
 ## **Writing Microsoft Visio Document Summary Info**
 Microsoft Visio lets you define a number of document summary information properties to help you and your colleagues identify a diagram.
 Summary properties, for example title, subject, author and description, makes the file easier to find when searching, and easier to recognize when browsing files.